Quantile Graphical Models: Prediction and Conditional Independence with Applications to Systemic Risk: Estimators for High-Dimensional Quantile Graphical Models

-First we consider the conditional independence setting where the model is, up to small approximation errors, correctly specified.
+We first consider estimators of CIQGMs conditional on the events in $\mathcal{W}$.
+In this setting, the model is correctly specified up to small approximation errors.
 The definition of the penalty parameter will be based on the random variable